Authentic Indian Dishes To Cook At Home

-So as not to disappoint any readers who may have stumbled across this article expecting an authentic Indian dish that they could cook at home, here’s how to cook my recipe for Pilau Rice.
-This would be a perfect accompaniment to one of Bhajiman’s dishes or to Chef John’s Tandoori Chicken, so maybe we could persuade them both to create a video of this amazingly authentic Indian dish for us too!
+So as not to disappoint any readers who may have stumbled across this article expecting an authentic Indian cookery recipes that they could cook at home, here’s how to cook my simple recipe for Pilau Rice.
+It’s one of my authentic vegetarian Indian recipes and would be a perfect accompaniment to one of Bhajiman’s Indian food recipes, or to Chef John’s Tandoori Chicken, so maybe we could persuade them both to create a video of this amazingly authentic Indian dish for us too!

 Preparation takes 10 minutes, plus time needed to soak the rice, cooking takes 25-30 minutes.

 - 275g/10oz/1 3/3 cups basmati rice

 - 2-4 cloves garlic, peeled and finely chopped

 - 8 green cardamoms, split open the top of each pod

 - 2 cinnamon sticks, 2 inches long each, broken up